short-greg/mistify/docs/source/intro/getting_started.rst

 Example
 -------

-Here’s an example of a learning machine.
-The first layer of the network consists of decision trees (instead of a concatenation of dot product operations).
-The second layer then uses typical matrix multiplication to obtain the output
+Here’s an example of a fuzzy system.

 What does it have to offer?